NDavidsonLab/buddi/README.md

 ### Usage
 See the [tutorial](https://github.com/greenelab/buddi_analysis) for detailed instructions on how to use BuDDI.

-To import BuDDI and its helper methods in your notebook, simply add the following
+To import BuDDI and its helper methods within your Python code, simply add the following

 ```python
 from buddi_v2 import buddi